 The global corporate wellness market has been segmented on the basis of type, enterprise size, and geography.
 By type, the market has been classified on the basis of weight management and nutrition, fitness, smoking cessation, stress management, and others.
 On the basis of enterprise size, the market has been distributed into small, medium, and large.
 Geographically, the global market has been segmented on the basis of North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.

 Growth of SMEs

-The growth in the number of small and medium enterprises globally are playing a significant role in shaping up the growths of these segments globally over the forecast period.
-For instance, in France, the value added by the SMEs increased by 8.8%.
+The growth in the number of small and medium enterprises globally is playing a significant role in shaping the growth of these segments globally over the forecast period.
+For instance, in France, the value added by SMEs increased by 8.8%.
 Also, the number of SMEs in France grew steadily.
-Similarly, in the United Kingdom the SMEs experienced 10.4% employment growth between 2014 and 2018 in which the value-added grew by 3.4% during the same period (Source: SBA Fact Sheet, the European Commission).
-Thus, a rapid growth in the demand for wellness solutions due to the growth in the number of short and medium level enterprises (SMEs) globally coupled with the emerging implementation of various strategies among SMEs for maintaining employee health, enhance productivity and reduce costs are driving the growth of wellness programs during the given time frame.
+Similarly, in the United Kingdom, SMEs experienced 10.4% employment growth between 2014 and 2018 in the value-added grew by 3.4% during the same period (Source: SBA Fact Sheet, the European Commission).
+Thus, rapid growth in the demand for wellness solutions due to the growth in the number of short and medium-level enterprises (SMEs) globally coupled with the emerging implementation of various strategies among SMEs for maintaining employee health, enhancing productivity, and reducing costs are driving the growth of wellness programs during the given time frame.
 According to the statistics provided by the World Bank Group, the majority of the formal jobs are generated by SMEs in developing economies.
 Also, 60% of total employment and up to 40% of national income (GDP) is generated by formal SMEs in emerging economies.